 Gov. John Tanner monument

 John Riley Tanner (b.
 1844) died less than five months after leaving office in 1901.
-Labor unions and others contributed nearly $25,000 to build a mausoleum for Tanner at Oak Ridge Cemetery.
-The site, between the cemetery’s main entrance and the Lincoln Tomb, makes the Tanner monument one of the most visible memorials at Oak Ridge.
+His mausoleum in Oak Ridge Cemetery, located between the cemetery’s main entrance and the Lincoln Tomb, is one of the most visible monuments at Oak Ridge.

 The monument, designed by Tiffany of New York and built by Culver Construction of Springfield, was dedicated on May 30, 1908.
 Among the speakers was UMW secretary-treasurer W. D. Ryan.